omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 **End-to-End Chest Cancer Classification** is a full-stack medical imaging MLOps system.
 It takes chest CT scan images as input and classifies them as **Adenocarcinoma**, **Large Cell Carcinoma**, **Squamous Cell Carcinoma**, or **Normal** — using a fine-tuned **VGG16** convolutional neural network.

-The project is built with production engineering at its core: a reproducible DVC pipeline, MLflow experiment tracking with a Model Registry, a hardened Flask inference API, Docker containerization, and automated cloud deployment to AWS — all orchestrated via GitHub Actions.
+The focus of this project is not only model performance but also **production-level deployment using MLOps practices**: a reproducible DVC pipeline, MLflow experiment tracking with a Model Registry, a hardened Flask inference API, Docker containerization, and Kubernetes orchestration via Minikube.

 ### ✨ Key Highlights